kaiosilveira/design-patterns/facade/README.md

 # Facade

-**Book definition:** The facade pattern provide a unified interface to a set of interfaces in a subsystem.
+The facade pattern provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.

 ## Working example